 - One of the main driving forces to invest in this industry is the skilled and motivated workforce and scientists available in Latvia.
 We are 7th in the world in the number of students entering STEM bachelor programmes in Europe (2019).

 - Latvia's universities have numerous study programmes within different levels representing engineering and natural sciences.
 The total number of engineering and natural sciences programme graduates at Latvia's largest universities is 2735, namely, 37% of all enrolled students in 2021.

 - RD Alfa Microelectronics develops and manufactures high reliability and radiation-hardened microelectronics components for aеrоspace and defence equipment.
 Partners – European Space Agency.

 - HansaMatrix is electronic system manufacturing, partners – Facebook, Apple, VW, Boeing.

 - LightSpace Technologies are global leaders in real-time multi-plane volumetric 3D image display technologies.

-- EuroLCDs offers world’s fastest optical shutter technology, smectic liquid crystal switchable smart glass.
+- EuroLCDs offers the world’s fastest optical shutter technology, smectic liquid crystal switchable smart glass.

-- LightGuide Optics is a world’s leading provider of fiber optic products, optical fiber probes for laser medicine, optical fibers for UV, VIS or IR range.
-Light Guide Optics produces more than half of worlds produced instruments used in urology.
+- LightGuide Optics is the world’s leading provider of fiber optic products, optical fiber probes for laser medicine, optical fibers for UV, VIS, or IR range.
+Light Guide Optics produces more than half of the world's instruments used in urology.